hinperion/portal-rh/README.md

-# HR Management Portal
+# Portal RH

-A web application built with Django for managing employee information, authentication and HR processes.
+HR Management System built with Django for employee management, authentication and HR processes.

 ## About the project

-This project is being developed as part of my Software Engineering journey, focusing on building a real-world business application using Python and Django.
+This project aims to create a complete Human Resources management platform inspired by real business systems.

+The system will allow employees, HR administrators and managers to manage information, requests and processes in an organised way.

 ## Features

+(Current)

 - User authentication
-- Employee management
+- Employee registration
 - Role-based access control

+(Coming soon)

+- Holiday management
-- HR dashboard
+- Absence requests
-- Business process management
+- Payslip management
+- HR reports
+- Dashboard analytics

 ## Technologies

 - Python
 - Django
 - SQLite
+- HTML5
-- HTML
+- CSS3
-- CSS
+- Git & GitHub

+## Screenshots

+Coming soon as the system develops.

-## Future improvements
+## Project Status

-- Employee documents
-- Holiday management
-- Payroll reports
-- Advanced dashboards
+🚧 In development